anoopsarkar/nlp-class/hw1.md

      clear enough that one of your fellow students could re-implement it exactly.
 * You cannot use data or code resources outside of what is provided to you.
 You can use NLTK but not the NLTK tokenizer class.
+You can use ASCII or [latex](http://www.latex-project.org/) or [kramdown](https://github.com/gettalong/kramdown) both of which support markup for math.
+Do __not__ use any binary file formats such as Microsoft Word.

 If you have any questions or you're confused about anything, just ask.